message/iata/HR.md

 4. Passengers arriving from a country other than Brazil, India, South Africa or Tanzania (only Zanzibar) must have:
 - a negative COVID-19 PCR test taken at most 72 hours before arrival; or
 - a rapid antigen test taken at most 48 hours before arrival.
 The rapid antigen test must be listed on <a href="https://tinyurl.com/b57mretv">https://tinyurl.com/b57mretv</a> ; or
-- a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
+- a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days and at most 210 days before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna, Pfizer-BioNTech, Sinopharm or Sputnik V; or
-- a COVID-19 recovery certificate issued at least 11 days and at most 180 days before arrival; or
-- a COVID-19 recovery certificate issued at most 180 days before arrival and a COVID-19 vaccination certificate showing that the passenger received the first dose of the vaccine at most 180 days of arrival; or
+- a COVID-19 recovery certificate issued at most 180 days before arrival and a COVID-19 vaccination certificate showing that the passenger received the first dose of the vaccine not more than 210 days before arrival; or
 - a positive COVID-19 PCR or rapid antigen test result issued at least 11 days and at most 180 days before arrival; or
 - are subject to a COVID-19 PCR or rapid antigen test upon arrival and self-isolation for up to 10 days.
 - This does not apply to:
-- passengers arriving directly from Switzerland or an EEA Member State with:
+- passengers arriving directly from Switzerland or an EEA Member State with an EU Digital COVID Certificate;
- - a COVID-19 vaccination certificate showing that they were fully vaccinated.
-Vaccines accepted are: AstraZeneca (Vaxzevria), Moderna, Pfizer-BioNTech, Sinopharm or Sputnik V; or
- - a COVID-19 vaccination certificate showing that they have received the single dose of Janssen vaccine at least 14 days before arrival;
+- passengers arriving directly from Switzerland or an EEA Member State with a COVID-19 vaccination certificate showing that they received the first vaccine dose of Moderna, Pfizer-BioNTech or Sputnik V between 22 and 42 days before arrival, or showing that they received the first vaccine dose of AstraZeneca (Vaxzevria) between 22 and 84 days before arrival;
 - minors younger than 12 years accompanied by their parents or legal guardians.
-The parents or guardians must have a negative COVID-19 PCR or rapid antigen test result, a vaccination certificate or a recovery certificate;
+The parents or guardians must have an EU Digital COVID Certificate, a negative COVID-19 PCR or rapid antigen test result, a vaccination certificate or a recovery certificate;
 - more exemptions can be found at <a href="https://mup.gov.hr/uzg-covid/english/286212">https://mup.gov.hr/uzg-covid/english/286212</a>
 5. Passengers could be subject to self-isolation; details can be found at <a href="https://mup.gov.hr/uzg-covid/english/286212">https://mup.gov.hr/uzg-covid/english/286212</a>
 6. Passengers must complete an "Enter Croatia Form" and present it upon arrival.
 The form can be completed before departure at <a href="https://entercroatia.mup.hr/">https://entercroatia.mup.hr/</a> or upon arrival.